Salaries for residents in our program historically fall within the 75th percentile of residency salary range for the Midwest.

 CAREER SUPPORT PROGRAM

-We are combining the efforts of the Medical School's Office of External Affairs, the Office of Graduate Medical Education, several of our well-connected subspecialty faculty, and the business expertise of practice managers in the Prairie Heart Institute, to establish a formal Career Support Program.
+We are combining the efforts of the Medical School's Office of External Affairs, the Office of Graduate Medical Education, several of our well-connected subspecialty faculty to establish a formal Career Support Program.

 The effort will focus on helping each resident acquire the very best position possible after graduating from our program.
 For those interested in subspecialty training, this means personal guidance and intervention to help the resident get the most competitive fellowships, even in the most competitive fields like cardiology or GI.
 For those interested in general medicine practice, this means identifying opportunities and helping our residents review contracts and compensation plans.
 And for those interested in other opportunities, we will match the expertise of the institution, the hospitals, and other local resources with the career plans of the resident.
 This effort will start during the first year with a formal meeting with the program coordinator to develop a career plan, identify an appropriate adviser, and guide and assist the resident to reach his/her goals.